+where $\eta{a,y}$ is the process error at age a in year y.
+Although we applied the hockey-stick (HS) stock-recruit relationship at the previous time (Nishijima et al. 2021b), estimation of HS stock-recruitment relationship makes parameter estimation unstable, which will pose difficulty to the application of SAM to pseudo data generated from OM.
+Therefore, we instead used a random walk of recruitment (eqn.
+9) and applied a post-hoc analysis of stock-recruitment relationship in the same way as VPA (see below).
+We used the same six datasets (scenarios) of different natural mortality coefficients (M) and biological parameters as in VPA (Table 1).
 We assumed different magnitudes of the process errors for age 0 and older: $\eta{0,y} \sim N(0, \omega_R^2), \eta{a,y} \sim N(0, \omega{S,a}^2)$ (a > 0).
-We fixed the variance for the ages older than 0 at a small value ($\omega{S,a}^2 = 0.0001$) because of a failure to converge when estimating this parameter.
+We fixed the variance for the ages older than 0 at a small value ($\omega{S,a}^2 = 0.0001$) because it was unlikely to converge when estimating this parameter.
+(Table 1).
 The fishing mortality coefficient was assumed to follow the multivariate random walk: